You are here

 Remodelled by Vauban

-It was Vauban, however, who took on the task of seriously rebuilding Fort Queyras.
+It was Vauban, the famous minister of Louis XIV, however, who took on the task of seriously rebuilding Fort Queyras.
 Anxious to build his “ring of iron” fortifications which would protect France for a century, he came to the Hautes-Alpes to inspect the condition of Embrun and Fort Queyras.
 Of the latter he observed that it “would scarcely stand up to musket fire”.
 Vauban ordered a range of improvements, notably the construction of an outer ring of fortifications equipped with watch-turrets and machicolations, and the half-moon bastion which protects the entrance to the castle.

 Since that time Fort Queyras has never been seriously threatened.
 Its military equipment was removed 1940-44.
 The fortress then remained in the hands of the French Army until the end of the 1960’s.